officelifehq/docs/docs/documentation/manage/employee-management.md

 You can change the role/permission of an employee at anytime, and changes take effect immediately.

-To change an employee role, head over to Adminland > Add/remove existing employees  > View all employees, then select the Change permission link.
+To update the role of an employee, head over to Adminland > Add/remove existing employees  > View all employees, then click on the `Change permission` link.

 ![](./img/adminland_employees_permission_link.png)